dosco/graphjin/docs/website/docs/config.md

 # response
 enable_tracing: true

-# Watch the config folder and reload Super Graph
+# Watch the config folder and reload GraphJin
 # with the new configs when a change is detected
 reload_on_config_change: true